atimpone/aws-foundation-journey/1-dev-environments/2-1-map-people-to-foundation-roles.md

 A later section of this guide helps you tie these functional roles to specific permissions on the AWS platform.

-This step should take about 30 minutes to complete subject to the proper stakeholders being involved in the meeting.
+This step should take about 30 minutes to complete subject to the proper stakeholders being involved in the discussion.

 ## Typical Starter Foundation Functional Roles
 The following table lists a typical set of minimal functional roles to own and manage your initial iteration of your cloud foundation.
 You should be able to identify 1-2 people in your organization who will play these functional roles and have these responsibilities for at least this stage of your cloud adoption journey.